niraunjana/EXP-3-Predictive-Analytics/README.md

 ## Explanation

-### F. Linear Regression Model
+### Linear Regression Model
 The model assumes a linear relationship between the predictor variable (x) and the target variable (y).
-The equation of the regression line is:

-\[
-y = b₀ + b₁ \times x
-\]

-### G. Intercept and Coefficient
+### Intercept and Coefficient
 - **Intercept**: The intercept (b₀) is where the line crosses the y-axis.
 - **Coefficient**: The coefficient (b₁) indicates how much y increases for each unit increase in x.

-### H. Model Evaluation
+### Model Evaluation
 - **Mean Squared Error (MSE)** helps to evaluate the error between the actual and predicted values.
 - **R-squared** helps to determine the proportion of variance explained by the model.

-The plot will visually confirm the model’s accuracy by showing the relationship between the actual data points and the regression line.

----
+-
 ## B. Classification Models

-### Logistic Regression, Decision Trees and Model Accuracy Assessment
+## Logistic Regression, Decision Trees and Model Accuracy Assessment
 In this section, we will implement Logistic Regression and Decision Trees and assess model accuracy with confusion matrices.

-### Tools
+## Tools
 - Python (Scikit-learn)

-### Python Code for Logistic Regression and Decision Trees
+## Python Code for Logistic Regression and Decision Trees

 ```python
 import numpy as np